Ali-coder1996/reading-notes/README.md

    A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort, A growth mindset is synonymous with a love of learning

- ## To maintaine the growth mindset you must have full-knowledge about five things :
+ ## To maintaine the growth mindset you must have full-knowledge about three things :
  1. Challenges.
  2. Obstacles.
  3. Effort.